skrub-data/skrub/doc/documentation.rst

 Skrub eases preparing tables for machine learning.

-Starting from rich, complex data stored in one or several dataframes, it helps performing the data wrangling necessary to produce a numeric array that can be fed to a machine-learning model.
+Starting from rich, complex data stored in one or several dataframes, it helps performing the data wrangling necessary to produce a numeric array that is fed to a machine-learning model.
 This wrangling comprises joining tables (possibly with inexact matches), parsing text into structured data such as dates, extracting numeric features, etc.